Veteran performer, producer and business entrepreneur

 When Elvis died in August 1977, this triggered a joint venture between Scott and producer-manager Chet Actis (ICA TALENT, Hollywood) and Dick Clark (American Bandstand).
 This trio went into high gear while promoting Alan – A Tribute to Elvis” which was the first Elvis tribute to ever perform in Las Vegas and on nationally syndicated TV shows world-wide.
 Other show bands benefitting from their management and promotion were RAIN: A Tribute to the Beatles, and Vince Vance and the Valiants (aka Andy Stone and the Valiants).

 Scott’s role with this management team was Booking Agent, Public Relations and Record Sales.
 He kept a heavy stream of press kits and phone communications flowing to over 5,000 mainstream media contacts across the entire world.
 Alan’s Elvis act appeared in several foreign countries like Germany, England, Israel, Italy, Australia, and Japan.
 His record album went SOLID GOLD, generating over 500,000 units sold at concert appearances or by direct mail.
 Alan was interviewed and promoted on the covers of national magazines like People Magazine, US magazine, the National Enquirer, and Rona Barrett’s Hollywood Gossip magazine, along with hundreds of other magazines and newspapers world-wide.
-Alan: A Tribute to Elvis performed on syndicated TV network shows like the Donnie and Marie Osmond Show, Phil Donahue, Midnight Special, In Concert, American Bandstand, the Jerry Lewis Telethon (Vegas), the Mike Douglas show, Merv Griffin and the David Susskind Show (NY).
+Alan: A Tribute to Elvis performed on syndicated TV network shows like the Donnie and Marie Osmond Show, Phil Donahue, Midnight Special, In Concert, American Bandstand, the Jerry Lewis Telethon (annual TV special broadcast live in Las Vegas), the Mike Douglas Show, Merv Griffin and The David Susskind Show (NY).

 During the late 1970’s through 1980’s , Ebright’s talent and music marketing skills resulted in corporate job assignments of as Entertainment Director, Head Disc Jockey, Creative Events Consultant, and VP of Marketing for the Hilton Pointe Resorts in Phoenix, AZ (Gosnell Development Corp.) and the Hilton Hotel in Sacramento, CA.

-He also transformed old worn-out nightclubs into top grossing venues (owned by investors and the Grace Corporation) all over CA, NV and AZ.
-Known for a successful track record of profitable entertainment concepts and unique creative ideas, Scott’s input turned profit goals into reality with his “Midas Touch” on every fledging business property he was assigned to resurrect.
-The nickname of “Nightclub Doctor” became a moniker stemming from his ability to resurrect dying nightclubs with a winning record of 33 wins, and 0 losses!
-(As defined by annual gross sales over previous years.)
-His primary focus instituted highly energetic music formats for nightclubs, embellished by big screen music videos and monthly theme parties that grew corporate profits by well over $50 million dollars from 1977 to 1991.
+During the early 1980’s, he revived over a dozen tired and worn out nightclub properties owned by the Grace Corporation.
+His creative marketing strategies and music programming finesse filled the cash registers of many properties in CA, NV and AZ.
+Known for a successful track record of profitable entertainment concepts and unique creative ideas, Scott was considered to have a “Midas Touch” with every fledging business property resurrected.
+The nickname of “Nightclub Doctor” became a moniker stemming from his ability to inject new life into dying nightclubs.
+This amounted in a very impressive track record of 33 wins, and 0 losses!
+(Based upon large increases of annual gross sales compared to previous years.)
+His primary focus always began with an energetic focus on music formats appealing to Baby Boomers and Generation X’ers.
+Popular music formats included big screen music videos and monthly theme parties that grew cumulative corporate profits by well over $50 million dollars from 1977 to 1991.
 (Adjusted for inflation, this is comparable to well over $100 million dollars in terms of 2017).

 From the 1990’s through the present, Ebright became a playwright and he produced a popular acting troupe of movie and TV actors to perform a higher caliber version of Murder Mystery Dinner Theater Shows.
 Their performances were always exclusive private dinner parties for his corporate client base from the Silicon Valley in California.
 He has booked over a thousand shows with top corporate management in many Fortune 500 companies.
 His client list includes repeat bookings with Intuit, Apple, Google, eBay, Twitter, PayPal, Facebook, IBM, Genentech, Cisco Systems, Oracle and EUarts to name only a few.
 (See expanded client list).

-If you really like people, you’ll succeed in business
+If you really like people, you’ll be successful

-He really enjoys meeting new people, regardless of social class or financial ranking.
+He really enjoys meeting new people, and he is blind to social classes or financial status.
 Scott claims, “Everyone has something to offer and it’s up to me to discern what their gift is.”
 He likes working with people from all walks of life and is dead serious about a strong work ethic backed with honesty and integrity.
 Add to this a keen sense of humor and you have the sum total of Scott’s winning success formula.